TIFF REVIEW: ‘100 Sunset’ is more than just a tale of teenagehood, it's an ode to Tibetan culture, Parkdale, and mystery - NOW Toronto

 New to me, yet refreshing.

-At the heart of 100 Sunset is Kunsel (Tenzin Kunsel), an aloof, quiet, teenage kleptomaniac living in a secluded community of Tibetan expats, one that seems confined to the beige walls of a Toronto Parkdale apartment complex located at the aforementioned address.
+At the heart of 100 Sunset is Kunsel (Tenzin Kunsel), an aloof, quiet, teenager and petty thief, living in a secluded community of Tibetan expats, one that seems confined to the beige walls of a Toronto Parkdale apartment complex located at the aforementioned address.

 Living with her aunt and uncle, Kunsel’s life is one of routine, revolving around the ebb and flow of daily existence.
 It is when she decides to venture beyond the confines of her home, armed with a newly stolen treasure — an old camcorder — that the city opens up before her.
 Toronto’s bustling streets, defined architecture, transportation system, and intricately woven tapestry of culture all come alive, offering her a glimpse into the world outside of the beige walls, and beyond herself.